SecureMyOrg/CyberSecurityBootCamp/Week 1 - Starting Up - Learning webapp basics, deploy on the web/README.md

 # Week 1 - Starting Up - Learning webapp basics, deploy on the web

+**Pre Requisites**

+1. Laptop with internet connectivity
+2. Have account on - Github, AWS, Reddit, Cloudflare and StackOverflow
+3. Unix terminal running ( mac and linux have this ); For windows use WSL for linux, check any video how to set this up.
+Windows users can use Ubuntu WSL to practice terminal commands

 ## What we plan to achieve

 1. Daily reads - Newsportals, RSS Feeds etc